nookit-dev/bnkit/README.md

 Please use at your own risk, this is alpha software and is still very much in the early stages and the APIs are **guranteed** to change.

+## Coming Soon:

+### Stacks
+I have a few templates for building full stack apps in the works.
+1. BNK Payments Stack - Use BNKs built in HTMLody and it's CSS engine to create interactive full stack applications with payments and auth preconfigured.
+2. BNK SSR React With Client Side Hydration with Auth - A Stack that will come preconfigurated with a full stack SSR'd BNK based server plugin.
+This allows you to take full advantage of the existing React ecosystem.
+3. Decoupled Client/Server with Auth

+### Dev Tools

+### Use JS Libraries Like React Anywhere in HTMLody

+### Better handling for Server Sent Events in Server, Fetcher, etc

 ## License

 Bun Nook Kit is licensed under the MIT License.
 Enjoy the freedom to use, modify, and distribute the software under very permissive terms.